Metabolism consists of a system of chemical reactions taking place in the cells of our bodies.

 When released, the hormone Thyroxine, for example (produced by our thyroid gland), is playing a crucial role in determining at what speed or slowth the chemical reactions in the process of Metabolism within your body take place.

 The pancreas gives hormones to help determine if our body’s metabolic activity will be catabolic or anabolic at a given time.

-Usually, our Metabolism is working well without us, giving it much of a thought.
-But there are times that somebody’s Metabolism could be causing some major mayhem like metabolic disorders.
+Usually, our Metabolism is working well without us giving it much thought.
+But there are times when somebody’s Metabolism could be causing some major mayhem like metabolic disorders.